chuntington/webpack-boilerplate/README.md

 ## Installing a framework

-*Note: When using styled components, the extracted CSS is likely to be invalid according to the default StyleLint rules.
-Modify the linting rules in `stylelint.config.js` to accommodate your situation or disable linting completely in `postcss.config.js`.
-It may also be helpful to modify or temporarily disable linting rules in `eslint.config.js` when utilizing any of the below frameworks.*
+*Note: When using styled components, the extracted CSS is likely to be invalid according to the preset StyleLint rules.
+You may modify these rules in `stylelint.config.js` to accommodate, or disable linting completely in `postcss.config.js`.
+In addition, it may be helpful to modify or temporarily disable some JavaScript linting rules in `eslint.config.js` when utilizing any of the below frameworks.*

 ### VueJS (3.x)
 Below is an example of a [Vue.js](https://github.com/vuejs/vue-next) (3.x) implementation with [support](https://github.com/vuejs/vue-loader) for `.vue` [single file components](https://v3.vuejs.org/guide/single-file-component.html).